uhop/dynamodb-toolkit/README.md

 # Versions

+- 1.4.1 *Added ability to return `undefined` for mapping functions.*
 - 1.4.0 *Added helper methods: `toDynamo()`, `toDynamoKey()`, `fromDynamo()`.*
 - 1.3.0 *`clone()` added to `KoaAdapter`.
 A related bug was fixed.*
 - 1.2.0 *Major refactoring of internals.
 Some API changes.*